 Open the Model Explorer and follow these steps:

 In the Model Hierarchy pane, select the MATLAB function in your chart.

-Add a data object, as described in How to Add Data Using the Model Explorer.
+Add a data object, as described in Add Data Through the Model Explorer.

 The Model Explorer adds a data object and opens a Properties dialog box in its right-hand Dialog pane.